-There are several ways to secure a tee-time on the St Andrews Old Course.
+There are several ways to get a tee-time on the St Andrews Old Course.

-If you are organised well ahead you can submit a request for tee-times the following year from the end of August.
+If you are organised well ahead you can submit an application for tee-times the following year from the end of August.
 The current system offers a two week window from late August when applications may be submitted.

 An application can be for from 1-8 golfers and must request a time on the Old Course and a time on one of the other six courses managed by the St Andrews Links Trust.
 All golfers' names and handicaps have to be included in the application.
-No payment is made at the time of application.
+No payment is made at the time you make the application.